 Many aspects of life can contribute to high ongoing stress, including conflict in our close relationships and pressures on the job.
 Living in poverty, not knowing whether we will have the resources for basic survival, causes ongoing stress.
 So does living in a dangerous neighborhood, or simply being a person who other people feel free to criticize and harrass, interactions known as microaggressions.
 (Here are some examples of microaggressions.)
 Persistently high levels of stress can be traumatizing, can lead to post-traumatic symptoms on their own, and can make it much more likely that we will suffer severe symptoms if we experience a moderately traumatic single event.

 Trauma in Childhood

 Neglect and abuse in early childhood are very likely to be traumatizing.
-A baby is completely helpless.
-He or she depends on adult caregivers for everything: food, shelter, and physical and emotional security.
+Babies are completely helpless.
+They depend on adult caregivers for everything: food, shelter, and physical and emotional security.
 If there is not at least one adult in a small child’s life who is there to respond to those needs, that is a life-threatening situation.
 Childhood trauma is likely to result in deficits in the brain systems that enable us to handle everyday stress, to control our unreasonable or inappropriate impulses, to trust and bond with others, and to handle discomfort, including emotional pain.
 Trauma in very early childhood is much less likely to be consciously remembered.

 Recent studies have shown that if a pregnant person experiences a high level of stress during the last trimester of pregnancy, the baby’s cortisol system is likely to be set at an elevated level, meaning that the person will react more extremely to lower levels of stress than a person with a normal cortisol metabolism.